What are the two most important things for us?

 A couple of weeks back, I wrote a piece on how working from office has a positive impact on work life.
 With a catchy title and current topic, the article travelled widely and garnered meaningful conversations.
 The week after, it was followed with an article on Pivot vs Perish.
 This piece manoeuvred around another article […]

 For ten years, I lived a corporate life.
-This meant I had a large office to go to, many colleagues to meet and greet everyday and many, many faces to see on my commute.
+This work from office meant I had a large office to go to, many colleagues to meet and greet everyday and many, many faces to see on my commute.
 Then, I turned an entrepreneur and hired a small office space.
 People joined, people left.
-I had to move to a […]
+I had to […]

 In the corporate world, lockdown seems to be a leveller, sort of.
 You are the CEO of a company- ok, wash dishes at home.
 Manager in a company- wash dishes at home.
 Intern in a company- ok, wash dishes at home.
 And, if you are on twitter and you have seen the snake queues outside […]